In Part 5 we learned:

 It is excluded from our chart of accounts because it never participates in day-to-day business activities.
 You can confirm the absence of Retained Income from the complete set of business events, 1 through 5 under #30 above.

 So here’s what happened:

-- The Income Statement is self-evident – our report for the period ending “today”, subtracts expenditure from income resulting in the net income reporting line item.
+- Derivation of the Income Statement is less complicated than the Balance Sheet – our report for the period ending “today”, subtracts expenditure from income resulting in the reporting line item, Net Income.

-Going forward, you should view Retained Income as a ‘pro-forma’ general ledger account that generally never participates in day-to-day journals. (with notable exceptions such as take on balances)
+Going forward, simply treat Retained Income as a general ledger account that never participates in day-to-day journals.

-In this tutorial we learned that Retained Income is a ‘special’ general ledger account.
-Its use is generally confined to straddling the land of flow and balance thereby enabling the balancing of the Balance Sheet.
+In this part, we learned that Retained Income is a ‘special’ general ledger account.
+We confine its use to straddling the land of flow and balance thereby enabling the balancing of the Balance Sheet.

-In the previous parts, we focused our attention on the categorisation of movements largely assuming all such movement took place in a single year.
-In the next part we will cover the implications of accounting movement across more than one period.
+In this and the previous parts, we focused our attention on the categorisation of movements largely assuming all such movement took place in a single period.
+In the next part we will cover the implications of accounting for movement across more than one period.